 You could say that provinces are in between municipalities and the national government.
 The primary task of provinces is spatial planning (zoning plans, nature management, etc.).
 The Province of Noord Brabant has a total of approximately 1,000 employees.

-I was hired by the province and work as a test manager / test coordinator for the test centre.
-The test centre is responsible for developing and maintaining a test approach within the province.
-Testersuite plays an important role in this because it ensures the assurance of the test approach within the province.
-The test centre advises and supports projects and departments in carrying out test activities.
+I have been hired by the province and work as a test manager / test coordinator for the test center.
+The test center is responsible for developing and maintaining a testing approach within the province.
+Testersuite plays an important role in this because it ensures assurance of the testing approach within the province.
+The test center advises and supports in projects and departments in performing testing activities.

-At the test centre, I am also responsible for a project (proof of concept) in the field of test automation.
-We do this with a tool of TrendIC called ICTestautomation.
-When we start using this more widely within the province, we will probably also make use of the integration with Testersuite.
+At the test center, I am also responsible for a project (proof of concept) on test automation.
+We are doing this with a tool from TrendIC called ICTestautomation.
+When we start using this more broadly within the province we will probably also start using the integration with Testersuite.

 My biggest challenge is to make sure that people keep the goal of testing in mind.
 People tend to think the route is more important than the goal.
 As a result, they don't always test the right things or the testing gets bogged down in unimportant details.
 "A bookcase for a children's room has different requirements than a bookcase for a library".
 The testing must therefore be in line with the requirements.